 The last stretch of the Big Beehive hike is pretty flat, with mostly flat large rocks to walk over and around.
 As you walk through the large stand of larch trees atop Big Beehive, take a moment to enjoy the brilliant turquoise waters of Lake Louise below.
 From this vantage point, you can see the entire length of this iconic Banff lake.

-In addition to the views of Lake Louise, you’ll be treated to outstanding vistas of the mountains behind the lake, including Fairview Mountain (2,744 m), Haddo Peak (3,070 m), Mount Aberdeen (3,152 m) and Mount Lefroy (3,423 m).
+In addition to the views of Lake Louise at this incredible Banff viewpoint, you’ll be treated to outstanding vistas of the mountains behind the lake, including Fairview Mountain (2,744 m), Haddo Peak (3,070 m), Mount Aberdeen (3,152 m) and Mount Lefroy (3,423 m).

 You’ll reach the end of the Big Beehive hike at the 1.7 km mark of your hike.
 A covered wooden shelter (built in 1916 by the CPR) sits on the spot.

 From this spot at the end of the Big Beehive hike, you’ll be rewarded with some of the best views in Banff National Park.
 The 360-degree views are simply incredible.